chris-lawton/low-level-views/src/pages/index.md

 templateKey: index-page
 title: Welcome to Low Level Views
 image: /img/asoggetti-rsfxbgpnluw-unsplash.jpg
-heading: Why Low Level Views
+heading: Why us?
-subheading: Where service is personal
+subheading: This is a subheading
 mainpitch:
   title: Welcome to Low Level Views
-  description: Where service is personal
   description: >-
-  Welcome to Low Level Views operating in the County of Herefordshire in the United Kingdom.
+    Registered with the Civil Aviation Authority, we are a fully qualified and insured drone flying company operating in the County of Herefordshire in the United Kingdom.
+description: This is an intro
 intro:
   blurbs:
     - image: /img/coffee.png